They tried to break us; looks like they’ll try again…

 Yeah.
 This is a really good video.

 It’s pretty much unapologetic fetish fuel, start to finish: You’ve got these loincloth-wearing feral mutants who have bound or caged our boys and are keeping them around for some unspecified but no doubt unsavory purpose.
-Given the source material, sex is not an outlandish guess (raise your hand if you’ve ever hacked your way through a Burroughs novel.
-I’m pretty much spot-on, yes?).
+Given the source material, sex is an entirely reasonable guess (raise your hand if you’ve ever hacked your way through any Burroughs novel, The Wild Boys very much included.
+I’m pretty much spot on, yes?).

 Or, getting my mind out of the gutter, maybe the feral mutants just needed a house band.